 There’s plenty of deck rigging to hold gear.
 Plus, the two sealed hatches have a backup strap so you don’t have to worry about dumping gear in the drink if you roll.

 - Length: 14 ft, 6 in

 - Rudder included

-Where the difference really comes in is that the cockpit is formed to better fit women’s hips.
-It has a more shaped design than the Elias kayak which features a relatively narrows and straight cockpit.
+Where the difference really comes in is that the cockpit is more ergonomic and more comfortable over long distances.
+It has a more shaped design than the Perception kayak which features a relatively narrow and straight cockpit.

 It’s a small feature change that makes a big difference when the hard plastic of the boat won’t move and your hips are squeezed between it uncomfortably.

-Best For: ladies who want to avoid breaking the bank when choosing their touring kayak.
+Best For: Paddlers who want to avoid breaking the bank when choosing their touring kayak.

 - Length: 16.5 Feet